- General Introduction

-Some sectors are exempt from some aspects of the Directive where there are provisions within their existing regulations which are, or will be, at least equivalent to those the NIS Directive specifies (eg finance and civil nuclear sectors).
-The technical guidance we produce will be widely applicable, and all sectors should take note of it.
+Some sectors are exempt from some aspects of the Directive where there are provisions within their existing regulations which are at least equivalent to those the NIS Directive specifies (eg finance and civil nuclear sectors).
+The technical guidance NCSC has produced in support of the UK’s implementation of NIS Directive is widely applicable, and all sectors should take note of it.

 4. The NCSC role in the implementation of the NIS Directive

-The NCSC is providing technical support and guidance to other government departments, Devolved Adminstrations, CAs and OES through:
+The NCSC is providing technical support and guidance to other government departments, Devolved Administrations, CAs and OES through:

 - a set of cyber security principles for securing essential services